cloudiator/java-rest-client/docs/JobApi.md

-Finds the job corresponding to the given id and parameters.
+Finds the process corresponding to the given id.

 ### Example
 ```java